billpenn2005/StudentDB/doc/API_Reference.md

 ```
 const csrfToken = "{{ csrf_token }}";
 ```
-Please add these in headers
+Please add these in headers if not specially mentioned
 ```
-'Content-Type':'application/x-www-form-urlencoded',
+'Content-Type':'application/x-www-form-urlencoded', //if you need to use list or sth in json, ignore this line
 "X-CSRFToken": csrfToken
 ```
 ## Auth